stephanj/spring-boot3-postgresql-text-clob/README.md

-# The Spring Boot 3, Hibernate 6 and Postgresql (12) CLOB/TEXT challenge
+# The Spring Boot 3, Hibernate 6 and Postgresql 14

-This project is a simple example of how to use Spring Boot 3 and Postgresql 12 with CLOB/TEXT fields.
+This project is a simple example of how to use Spring Boot 3 and Postgresql 14.

-We have a 'Track' table which has a CLOB (text) field name 'description'.

-And a REST endpoint '/api/tracks' which should return all the tracks in the database.

-However with the current configuration, the description field is not returned 😢

-Resolved #LessIsMore
+## The challenge

+Why doesn't the proposal REST call for a specific state work?
+No errors but also no results even if the table has values...

 ## Running the application